apioo/fusio/README.md

 ## Javascript applications

-Javascript frameworks like i.e. AngularJS or EmberJS becoming the standard.
+Javascript frameworks like i.e. Angular or Vue becoming the standard.
 With Fusio you can easily build a backend for such applications.
 So you dont have to build the backend part by yourself.